 Asylum seekers benefit from freedom of movement in France; except for persons who introduce an asylum application in an administrative detention centre or who are under house arrest, for instance asylum seekers under Dublin procedure (see Chapter on Detention of Asylum Seekers).

-Persons may have to move from emergency facilities, possibly to a transit centre (CAES) to finally settle in a regular reception centre (gradually progressing to more stable housing).
+Persons may have to move from emergency facilities, possibly to a transit centre (CAES) to finally settle in a regular reception centre, thus gradually progressing to more stable housing.

-Restrictions of freedom of movement during health crisis were not different from those applicable to nationals.
+Restrictions of freedom of movement during the health crisis were not different from those applicable to nationals.